Peruvian frigate Apurímac

 BAP Apurímac was the second steam frigate of the Peruvian Navy, built in England in 1855 along with the steam schooners Loa and Tumbes as a part of a major build-up of the Navy during the government of President José Rufino Echenique.
-A veteran of two wars and many internal conflicts, due to her age she served as training ship in Callao port from 1873 until January 17, 1881, when she was scuttled along with the rest of the Peruvian Navy to prevent capture by Chilean troops who had occupied the port after the defeat of the Peruvian Army in the battles of San Juan and Miraflores.
+A veteran of two wars and many internal conflicts, due to her age, she served as training ship in Callao port from 1873 until 17 January 1881, when she was scuttled along with the rest of the Peruvian Navy to prevent capture by Chilean troops who occupied the port the following day after the defeat of the Peruvian Army in the battles of San Juan and Miraflores.

 Construction

 In 1852, Peru had one of South America's most powerful navies.
 It had two steam warships, the paddle steamer Rímac and the screw frigate Amazonas, and was surpassed in the region only by Brazil, the United States, and the Pacific fleets of France and England (which had also recently been reinforced with steam warships).
 To prevent a European intervention—the Royal Navy having had several encounters with the Peruvian Navy in 1830 and 1844—a commission was sent to England to order three more steam warships: two schooners, and the screw frigate Apurímac.
 This was ordered in August 1852, and built in the Richard & Henry Green Shipyard in London under the supervision of Peruvian-Chilean Captain Jose Maria Salcedo, who served in the Peruvian Navy.
-She was commissioned in August 1855, and arrived at the port of Callao on November 12, 1855.
+She was commissioned in August 1855, and arrived at the port of Callao on 12 November 1855.